JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 - **Levenbergh-Marquardt methods (LM, LMTR)** [@aravkin-baraldi-orban-2024].
 - **Augmented Lagrangian methods (AL)** [@demarchi-jia-kanzow-mehlitz-2023].

-These methods rely solely on the gradient and Hessian(-vector) information of the smooth part $f$ and the proximal mapping of the nonsmooth part $h$ in order to compute steps.
+These methods rely on the gradient and optionnally on the Hessian(-vector) information of the smooth part $f$ and the proximal mapping of the nonsmooth part $h$ in order to compute steps.
 Then, the objective function $f + h$ is used only to accept or reject trial points.
 Moreover, they can handle cases where Hessian approximations are unbounded [@diouane-habiboullah-orban-2024;@leconte-orban-2023-2], making the package particularly suited for large-scale, ill-conditioned, and nonsmooth problems.